 The aim is for practitioners to be able to calculate a score from the outcome forms, allowing data to be standardised and evaluated.

 It’s important to note that he copyright of the CORE system is owned by the CORE System Trust.
 This is to maintain the integrity of the system, and to avoid the forms being reproduced and changed in any way.

 Most good practice management systems include a subset of the CORE forms.
-In our case, with the Core System Trust’s agreement, we include the CORE-OM and CORE-10 forms as these are the most frequently requested.
+In our case, with the Core System Trust’s agreement, we include the CORE-OM, CORE-10 and YP-CORE forms in our assessment store as these are the most frequently requested.
 If you would like others to be considered for inclusion please get in touch with us on Live Chat ⤵️